 We take our brunches seriously.
 There’s no Bloody Mary piled too high or eggs benny too obscure.
 And let’s be real, years have passed since your college beer pong days.
 Maybe you should drink like it.
-There’s over 150 breweries in San Diego alone.
-That’s a lot of beer.
-Time to get started!
+There are more than 150 breweries in San Diego alone.
+Cheers, anyone?

 San Diego and outdoor activities are basically one and the same.
-When this is your backyard it’s nearly impossible to pass up opportunities to soak it all in and explore.
-With more than 70 miles of coastline, 30 beaches, 150 hiking and biking trails and dozens of surf spots to shred, San Diego’s natural amenities provide fun (and free!) things to do all the time.
+When this is your backyards it’s nearly impossible to pass up opportunities to soak up the sun.
+With more than 70 miles of coastline, 30 beaches, 150 hiking and biking trails and dozens of surf spots, San Diego’s natural amenities provide fun (and free!) things to do all the time.

 From shoreline to skyline, explore a few of our favorite outdoor recreation activities below: